Marnack/dlxtrains_modpack/dlxtrains_diesel_locomotives/README.md

 ## Notes

 Due to current limitations in Luanti, the player's view while on board the locomotive will be from a point in space just above the center of the locomotive rather than from inside the cabin.
 While this viewpoint is certainly sufficient, switching to third person view while driving the locomotive provides a slightly different perspective from outside the locomotive that might also be useful.
-Alternatively, DlxTrains now supports the [advtrains_attachment_offset_patch](https://content.luanti.org/packages/doxygen_spammer/advtrains_attachment_offset_patch/) as an optional dependency which provides a fix for the issue.
+Alternatively, DlxTrains supports the [advtrains_attachment_offset_patch](https://content.luanti.org/packages/doxygen_spammer/advtrains_attachment_offset_patch/) as an optional dependency which provides a fix for the issue.
+Using the patch is highly recommended since it allows the player to have a first person perspective from the correct location inside the cab based on the selected diver stand.

 ## Licenses